boykush/scraps/README.md

   <a href="https://boykush.github.io/scraps/"><img alt="Scraps documentation" src="https://img.shields.io/badge/scraps-documentation-fc0060?style=flat-square"></a>
 </p>

-# What is this?
+# What is the Scraps?

 Scraps is a static site generator that builds a wiki from a set of markdown files.

-You can refer to the [Getting Started](https://boykush.github.io/scraps/getting-started.html) document to quickly begin using Scraps.
+You can refer to the [Overview](https://boykush.github.io/scraps/overview.html) document to quickly begin using Scraps.

 Sample page in Japanese is [here](https://boykush.github.io/wiki/).